saket/cascade/README.md

 ### Navigation

 For sub-menus, `cascade` will automatically navigate to the parent menu when the title is clicked.
-For manual navigation, `CascadePopupMenu#navigateBack()` can be used.
+For manual navigation, `CascadePopupMenu#navigateBack()` or [CascadeBackNavigator](https://github.com/saket/cascade/blob/trunk/cascade/src/main/java/me/saket/cascade/CascadeBackNavigator.kt) can be used.

 ```kotlin
 popup.menu.addSubMenu("Remove").also {